Skip to: Site menu | Main content

 I am very friendly, but shy.
 I don't like to get wet, so Dad and Mom have a difficult time getting me to go outside when it is raining or the sprinkler is going.
 I am afraid of noisy monsters like the one that eats dirt off the carpet and the one that eats the grass.
 I like to play fetch with my rawhide chewy.
 Whenever one of them is working at the computer, I lay under the desk so none of those monsters can get to me.
 Thank you Noah's Ark for being there for me and helping me find such a loving family to adopt.

 Thank you for your support!
-Together we can make wonderful things happen!
+Together we can make it happen!